 The criteria we use to compare the posterior inference made by different methods are: the root-mean-square error (RMSE), the third quartile of the absolute error (Q3AE), the median absolute error (MdAE), the mean absolute error (MAE), the continuous ranked probability score (CRPS), and the coefficient of determination ($R^2$).
 RMSE is the most commonly used performance metric while Q3AE, MdAE, and MAE were used in \citet{KuuselaStein18} and \citet{yargersh22} and hence are also included here.
 CRPS is defined as

 where $W(\bs_p^*)$ is the observed temperature at prediction location $\bs_p^*$, $N$ is the number of measurements in the testing dataset, and $\Phi_p^*(\cdot)$ is the cumulative distribution function of the prediction distribution, which is typically assumed normal.
 CRPS measures the quality of both point prediction and uncertainty quantification while $R^2$ shows the prediction error relative to the total variation.
-Notice that the magnitudes of the Argo variables, including the temperature, varies substantially with depth and typically, the variance in depth bins closer to the surface are much higher, for which the $R^2$ contributes to a more comprehensive comparison.
+Notice that the magnitudes of the Argo variables, including the temperature, vary substantially with depth and typically, the variances in depth bins closer to the surface are much higher, for which the $R^2$ is more comparable across depths.